MartTave/bachelor-report/bachelor_thesis.typ

 The biggest improvement this part would benifit from would be to fix all the bib number to a precise length, for example 4 digits.
 As wrong read are very rare, partial ones pretty common, this would ensure the system detects every partial read, and let a human reviewer intervene and write manually the bib number.

-A new bib reconstruction system could even be created, as by fixing the lenght of the bib numbers, some more complex reconstruction is possible (without increasing the number of false positives).
+A new bib reconstruction system could even be created, as by fixing the length of the bib numbers, some more complex reconstruction is possible (without increasing the number of false positives).
+Something based on the Bayesian inference #footnote(link("https://en.wikipedia.org/wiki/Bayesian_inference"))

-#todo[Maybe give an example of reconstruction]

 == Timing precision